Growth and Development, Ages 12 to 24 Months (cont.)

 Keeping track of your fast-moving 12- to 24-month-old child can be a challenge.
 Also, your child who was loving and well-mannered may suddenly start having "meltdowns" without warning.
 It is normal to be both excited and worried about your child's new mobility and unpredictable behavior.

-Between 12 and 24 months of age your toddler may:
+During ages 12 to 24 months, your toddler may: